 “How about this one, it’s a Ringo hit?”
 John starts in on ‘Octopus’ Garden.”

-Jules isn’t clueless, jumping in at the intro.
+Jules is not clueless, jumping in at the intro.
 I play rhythm, happy to be second fiddle, with Nina on bass.
 John and Julian sing to each other.
 Ringo keeps the drumming simple.
 Everyone is smiling.

 “I knew you had talent,” John compliments Ringo.

 Everyone nods.
 We jam on some of the Dakota songs.
-After Ringo agrees he’ll play pro bono for the church group, I suggest we play the hit song Nina has written.
+After Ringo agrees he will play pro bono for the church group, I suggest we play the hit song Nina has written.
 It’s been number 1 all summer on the Broadway hit parade.

 “It’s not really rock n roll,” Jules explains.